dia-meTr/alpaka-apigw-config-manager/README.md

 # Alpaka - Configuration Change Request Management System

-A full-stack application for managing API Gateway configuration change requests with a two-tier approval workflow, team-based organization, and comprehensive audit trails.
+A universal full-stack application for managing configuration change requests in large microservice applications.
+Designed to handle change requests with any predefined structure, providing a two-tier approval workflow, team-based organization, and comprehensive audit trails.

 ## 📋 Table of Contents